Background >

 Diff and Log Transformation

-For input data, we apply transformations as explained in stationary timeseries.
+For input data, we apply transformations as explained in stationary time series.
 By utilizing differenced historical values, the model focuses on learning from the changes of featuers than their absolute values.
 When diff is combined with log-transformation, it effectively captures relative changes in the features since $\log(x_{t+h}) - \log(x_t) = \log(x_{t+h}/x_t)$.
 However, whether those will be actually used will depend on grid search.